LetsWrappIt/DocMkr/README.md

 ```
 Save as: simple.dmt.xml

 Since this simple.dmt.xml file is almost empty, DocMkr will use default values.
 This will result in a nicely readable PDF.
- The easiest way to author your own DmTemplate file, is to take an existing one and modify settings in that template.

 ### Step 4: Donwload DocMkr cli